How Does a Content Writer Blog for a Charity?

 1 Know why you are writing

-Vary your content to suit the wider reading audience.
+Vary your content to suit the broader reading audience.
 Are you writing to volunteers?
 Get them excited about being on a muddy riverbank at 6 AM, picking up old wet wipes and plastic.
-If writing to fundraisers, let them know their events are the lifeblood of the organisation.
+If writing to fundraisers, let them know their events are the organisation's lifeblood.

 2 Do your research